coredns/coredns/middleware/autopath/README.md

 ## Syntax

 ~~~
 autopath [ZONE..]
-RESOLV_CONF
+RESOLV-CONF
 ~~~

 * **ZONES** zones *autopath* should be authoritative for.
-* **RESOLV-CONF** points to the `resolv.conf` or a special syntax can be used to point to another middleware.
+* **RESOLV-CONF** points to a `resolv.conf` like file or uses a special syntax to point to another middleware.
 For instance `@kubernetes`, will call out to the kubernetes middleware (for each query) to retrieve the search list it should use.
-Currently allowed values: `@kubernetes`.

 Currently the following set of middleware has implemented *autopath*:

 * *kubernetes*

 ## Examples